Sneakyhydra/Sentinel/README.md

 - A fully offline speech recognizing assistant
 - An AI Powered assistant

-Recently added system tray icons to know the state of scripts

 ## Setup ##
 1. Install Latest Version of Python and add to path
 2. Open cmd